acvill/findMotifs/README.md

 2. The number of motifs represented in the position-frequency table
 3. The [information content](https://en.wikipedia.org/wiki/Position_weight_matrix#Information_content) of each motif.
 Motifs with lower information content will have lower maximum scores, and therefore more matches above the cutoff threshold.

-Future implementations should further increase speed by processing match tables as data frames and not hit-by-hit.
+Future implementations should further increase speed by parallelizing `matchPWM()` calls.